opawar600/Loan_Sharks/README.md

 Exploratory Data analysis on primary data to find the underlying trends in the data.
 EDA is done for each state(IL and PA) and for various years

 > #### Secondary_Data
-EDA on secodnary datasets from Zillow (Home Value Data per county) and Homeownership Share Data.
+EDA on secondary datasets from Zillow (Home Value Data per county) and Homeownership Share Data.

 > #### Feature Selection
 Implementation of feature engineering and selection.

 > #### Train
-Build relevant models according per year to predict whether the apllicant will get loan or not.
+Build relevant models according per year to predict whether the applicant will get loan or not.

 > #### Test
 Scripts to verify model implementation.